-Kate Waterford has worked in civil litigation since 2002, and specialises in the mediation of commercial disputes, and medical negligence litigation and alternative dispute resolution (mediation).
+Kate Waterford has worked in civil litigation since 2002, and specialises in medical negligence litigation and alternative dispute resolution (mediation).
 In July 2017, Kate was promoted to Special Counsel with the firm.

 As a mediator, Kate draws on her experiences of living in various Asian and European countries, and on her studies in cross-cultural communication and dispute resolution, to help people find solutions that work for them.
 Kate speaks fluent Spanish and several other languages.

 Before joining our firm, Kate had worked as a university lecturer in business law and financial management; and as a senior legal and policy adviser to educational institutions and not-for-profit companies.
 This gave her the opportunity to work with a wide range of government and non-government agencies, including multinational banks.